Volunteering

 Volunteers are a vital part of who we are, why we are here and how we make a difference every day to hundreds of residents across West Sussex, with volunteers based in Crawley, Horsham, Haywards Heath, East Grinstead, Burgess Hill, Worthing, Shoreham, Lancing and more.

-Without volunteers we cannot be there fore our users, we have a range of roles to suit your skills, time and interests.
+Without volunteers we cannot be there for our users, we have a range of roles to suit your skills, time and interests.
+Our volunteers come from varied backgrounds, experience and ages but all are special.

 We provide training, support and dedicated supervisor, access to learning resources and travel expenses are paid.